Observation Research

 Why is it worth doing?

-Data collected in your library
+Data collected in your libraries

-Visible and invisible patrons
+Visible and invisible customers

-Which age groups use small libraries?
+Case study 1: Which age groups use small libraries?

-Which age groups use a central library?
+Case study 2: Which age groups use a central library?

-Visitor flow by time of day
+Case study 2: Visitor flow by time of day

-Combining age group and time of day
+Case study 2: Combining age group and time of day

 Is this a breach of privacy?